fstark/macflim/README.md

 _The iPod introduction should have waited for MacFlim to be available_

-MacFlim2 brings movie playing abilities to:
+MacFlim brings movie playing abilities to:

 * Mac SE/30
 * Mac SE